 - 1. Clinicians and students from the PRIMARY ADMITTING SERVICE will maintain primary case management for their patients admitted to the ICU. - 2.
 Whenever possible, the staff in the ICU should be advised at least ONE HOUR prior to admission of a patient into the ICU. - a.
 A student, house officer, or faculty member must round with the ICU technician regarding the case on admission.
-This includes any animal admitted following sedation or anesthesia. - 3.
-Upon Admission to the ICU, students from the admitting service MUST complete the ICU STUDENT SET-UP CHECKLIST (BLUE SHEET).
+This includes any animal admitted following sedation or anesthesia.

+- 3. Upon Admission to the ICU, students from the admitting service MUST complete the ICU STUDENT SET-UP CHECKLIST (BLUE SHEET).
 Once complete, the checklist must be signed off by an ICU technician - 4.
 The service admitting the patient is responsible for all patient set-up (e.g., cage, medications/therapeutics, records, equipment).
 Set-up includes all patients having: - a.
 All collars and harnesses (not necessary for patient monitoring and treatment) removed - b.
 An I.D.
 NECKBAND with the Patient / Client Sticker - c.
 An appropriately sized, adequately furnished (pads, mats, towels, absorbent pads) kennel.
 Dogs should not be left outside of cages or in 'pens' - d.
-A fully completed cage card - o Patient's name - Case # - Assigned student name, - Attending clinician name - Primary Service (e.g., IM, Sx, Cardio, etc.) - Primary complaint or diagnosis - e.
+A fully COMPLETED CAGE CARD - Patient's name - Case # - Assigned student name, - Attending clinician name - Primary Service (e.g., IM, Sx, Cardio, etc.) - Primary complaint or diagnosis - e.
 Colors of the ID neck band and cage card should match the infectious disease risk of the patient - RED Isolation (Rm 174D) - YELLOW Infectious / Zoonotic Risk with Barrier Nursing - ORANGE Chemotherapy - BLUE (OR WHITE) No infectious risk / General Populace - f.
 Special INSTRUCTION TAGS (e.g., "Will Bite", "NPO", "Seizure Watch", "Chemo", etc.) shall be attached on the cage door. - g.
 A PATIENT SUPPLY CONTAINER / BOX will be labeled for any personal items, food, leash/collar, etc. and will be neatly housed in the ICU - 5.
 The following must be initiated / completed upon admission to the ICU: - a.
 An ICU FLOW SHEET with detailed orders and the clinician's signature. - Interns must have a resident or faculty signature as well.
 If the orders do not have the appropriate clinician's signature(s), treatments will not be given to the patient and the faculty will be contacted. - b.
 An ICU CHARGE SHEET (Orange sheet) - c.
-EMERGENCY DRUG SHEET (YELLOW SHEET) (placed on the clipboard behind ICU Flow
+EMERGENCY DRUG SHEET (YELLOW SHEET) (placed on the clipboard behind ICU Flow Sheet) - d.
+RESUSCITATION ORDERS (e.g., DNR) displayed clearly on patient's cage door and annotated on the ICU Flow Sheet. - 6.
+ALL patients hospitalized in the ICU with EXTERNAL (CPR) orders or under SEIZURE WATCH should have an intravenous catheter placed. - a.
+This is to ease the administration of appropriate pharmaceuticals should an arrest or seizure occur.